mattermost/mattermost-plugin-playbooks/docs/incidents/managing-an-incident.md

 ## Viewing incident details

-Members are able to do the following via both the right-hand sidebar and the messaging interface:
+Members are able to do the following via both the RHS and the messaging interface:
 - See who is the incident commander
 - See the remaining steps
 - Assign a step to self